Here you can learn how bloggers work,

 Disembarked and waited for the group to gather to travel to the first restaurant to start taking photos.
 Used my phone, SLR and video camera to shoot all kinds of Lanzhou cuisine, haha.

 Hotel visit and shoot.
-After that, it was dinner time, and I also got to wear the traditional clothing worn by local minority people.
+After that, it was dinner time, and I also got to wear the traditional clothing worn by the local ethnic minority.

 Evening tour and bonfire party at Hezheng Fatai Shan scenic area.